How to Calculate Percentage Difference in Excel?

 - Use the following data to see the reduction in output by a certain percentage.

 - Develop a formula that will reduce the amount by said percentage.
 The formula will be as below.

 - Reduction in the output by a certain percentage for all values will be as follows –

-Example #4 – Percentage Increase / Decrease in Excel Between Two Numbers
+Example #4 – Percentage Increase / Decrease Between Two Numbers

-We can also show the change between two the amounts as a percentage in excel.
+We can also show the change between two amounts as a percentage in excel.

-- Use the following data to find a percentage difference between the two numbers in excel.
+- Use the following data to find a percentage difference between the two numbers.

-- Develop a function that will calculate the change and then calculate the percentage in excel.
+- Develop a function that will calculate the change and then calculate the percentage.
 The formula will be as below.

 (New amount-Old amount)/Old amount.

-- The percentage difference in excel between two numbers will be –
+- The percentage difference between the two numbers will be –

 - Typing .20 or 20 in a cell that is formatted as a percentage will give the same result as 20%